cuongle1206/OSDCap/README.md

 ## Installation

 Follow the instruction from [TRACE](https://github.com/Arthur151/ROMP/tree/master/simple_romp/trace2) to install and extract the initial kinematics estimations from input videos.
 We recommend create a separate Conda environment to do this.
-Otherwise, the pre-extracted kinematics from TRACE can be downloaded from [here].
+Otherwise, the pre-extracted kinematics from TRACE can be downloaded from [here](https://liuonline-my.sharepoint.com/:u:/g/personal/cuole74_liu_se/EbOH95Kh4-VEoLNNPfJaanwBv_CTj8wu99iKR4ZFidVChQ?e=SufmDw).

 Build and install from source with Python binding from [RBDL](https://github.com/rbdl/rbdl).
 If you don't have root-privilege (such as when working on remote server), please refer to this [instruction](RBDL_install.md).